Nrapendra786/springboot-salesforce-account-demo/README.md

 ## Prerequisites
   Java 17 and Docker must be installed in the system

-Before start using this project, please create a salesforce account and after that create new connectedApp and save following parameters from salesforce.com in environment variable
+Before starting to use this project, please create a Salesforce account.
+After that, create a new connected app and save the following parameters from Salesforce.com in environment variables:

-1) username
+1) Username
-2) password
+2) Password
-3) client_id
+3) Client ID
-4) client_secret
+4) Client Secret
-5) security_token
+5) Security Token
-6) login_url
+6) Login URL

-I created following service in this demo project.
+I created following services in this demo project.
 ## 1) sf-account-service :
    This service enable user to perform Create,Read,Update and Delete Operations on Salesforce Cloud
    ## How to use sf-account-service: